aspiers/opensuse-spotify-installer/spec/README.md

 Then I saw [Fedora Mumble RPMs](http://mumble.knobgoblin.org.uk/), which is a great idea for sharing such repackaged commercial packages. it's benefit is listed on their sites, so as ours.

-The Principle of Mumble RPMs is to license RPM specfiles under an open source agreement, and only ships the .nosrc.rpm without commercial binaries.
-That package is free and open source.
-But you have to fetch the commercial bits to rebuild and use for your own use.(not redistributable for the output real RPMs, but you still can spread the .nosrc.rpm or specfile to others and tell them how to rebuild/build for a real RPM)
+The Principle of Mumble RPMs is to license RPM specfiles under an open source agreement, and only ships the `.nosrc.rpm` or `.spec` without commercial binaries.
+That package/file is free and open source.
+But you have to fetch the commercial bits to rebuild and use for your own purpose.(not redistributable for the output real RPMs, but you still can spread the .nosrc.rpm or specfile to others and tell them how to rebuild/build for a real RPM)

 Anyway, it's for those alien haters.